 "If the time would come and we would need to use force and take action, you know, we will do that."

-"What we like to consider ourselves is Canada's last line of defense from all enemies, both foreign and domestic," Welling told VICE.
-"If the time comes and we need to use force and take action, you know, we will do that."
+"What we like to consider ourselves is Canada's last line of defence from all enemies, both foreign and domestic," Welling told VICE.
+"If the time would come and we would need to use force and take action, you know, we will do that."

 Insular groups like the III% are hard to nail down when it comes to sorting toxic online rhetoric from what has the potential to lead to real world actions.
 But experts told us it's important not to underestimate the risks associated with a group playing with the potentially lethal cocktail of xenophobia and firepower.

-When Dr. Barbara Perry, a leading researcher on far-right groups and hate crimes in Canada at the University of Ontario, was briefed on its activities, she responded with a simple, "I'm scared of this."
+When Dr. Barbara Perry, a leading researcher on far-right groups and hate crimes in Canada at the University of Ontario, was briefed on their activities she responded with a simple, "I'm scared of this."

 A Quick Build

-The III% (or "Threepers," as they're also known) takes its name from an American paramilitary group that organized after Barack Obama was elected president in 2008.
-The Threepers are a largely decentralized organization built around strong anti-government and pro-gun views.
+The III% (or "threepers" as they're also known) take their name from an American paramilitary group that organized after Barack Obama was elected president in 2008.
+They are a largely decentralized organization built around strong anti-government and pro-gun views.
 Numerous people linked to the III% in the US have been charged with crimes, including Allen "Lance" Scarsella, who shot five people at a Black Lives Matter protest, and a member was arrested in 2011 in a foiled plot to bomb federal buildings in Atlanta.

 The Canadian origins of the III% began in late 2015, shortly after Justin Trudeau became prime minister.
 It started with a nationwide Facebook group called III% Canada, which quickly turned to setting up chapters across the country.
 It was during this time that I added my personal Facebook profile—which clearly states I'm a journalist—to the secret group, a move that was approved by Welling.

-The people who populate the group are a rough coalition of ex-military members, conspiracy theorists, and people who are simply scared of what is "happening" to the country.
+The people who populate the group are a rough coalition of ex-military members, preppers, conspiracy theorists, and people who are simply scared of what is "happening" to the country.
 They claim to be heavily armed, with many members posting photos of their numerous guns to their page.
-Welling said that a majority of the group is blue-collar shift workers or people with nine-to-five jobs who have been hit hard by Alberta's economic downturn and claimed the III%ers have loaned out thousands of dollars to their fellow members.
+Welling said that majority of the group is blue collar shift workers or nine-to-fivers who have been hit hard by Alberta's economic downturn and claimed the III%ers have loaned out thousands of dollars to their fellow members.

 Other parts of the country have chapters as well, but they are much smaller than the Albertan one and seem to exist primarily online.
 However, during an anti-Islam rally in Toronto, on May 6, three III%ers made an appearance and got into it with Kevin Metcalf, a journalist for Canadian Journalists for Free Expression, which resulted in one man being charged with assault and another being wanted for arrest.

-When first contacted by VICE about this story several months ago, the Royal Canadian Mounted Police claimed to have no knowledge of the III%ers, but when we followed up recently, they gave us a statement.
+When first contacted by VICE about this story several months ago, the RCMP claimed to have no knowledge of the III%ers, but when we followed up recently they gave us a statement.

-"The RCMP is aware of this group," reads a statement given by the police force.
+"The RCMP is aware of this group," reads a statement from RCMP.
 "The RCMP does not investigate movements or ideologies, but will investigate the criminal activity of any individuals who threaten the safety and security of Canadians."

 The Canadian III% is, in essence, a direct lift of an American militia that has been outfitted with a rough paint job to fit into a Canadian worldview—even the name III% comes from an American myth that it was three percent of the American population that fought against the British in the War of Independence.
 The group is hierarchical, similar to motorcycle clubs or the Soldiers of Odin, and to become a member you have to be patched in by showing loyalty and worth to your superiors.

-The Albertan group claims to meet on a weekly basis to train with live ammunition and prepare itself for when the "shit hits the fan."
-The group's attention shifts constantly, but it seemingly revolves around hating on Antifa, the influx of refugees crossing Canada's borders and, most prominently, the possibility of an Islamic terrorist attack.
-Unlike the Soldiers of Odin or other like-minded groups, the III%ers don't seem to feel the need to play coy with their hatred of Islam.
+The Albertan group claims to meet on a weekly basis to train with live ammunition and prepare themselves for when the "shit hits the fan."
+The group's attention shifts constantly, but it seemingly revolves around hating on Antifa, the influx of refugees crossing Canada's borders and, most prominently, the possibility of a Islamic terrorist attack.
+Unlike the Soldiers of Odin, or other like-minded groups, the III%ers don't seem to feel the need to play coy with their hatred of Islam.

-"This is an area that we certainly have been concerned for, for some time.
-We believe that Canadians may not truly understand the full impact and threat that may be out there because of a disproportionate view and focus on violent extremism when it's rising, unfortunately, from a misreading of Islam," said Elghawaby.
+"This is an area that we certainly have been concerned for some time and believe that Canadians may not truly understand the full impact and threat that may be out there because of a disproportionate view and focus on violent extremism when it's rising, unfortunately, from a misreading of Islam," said Elghawaby.

 Welling told VICE that "anti-Islam" would be a fair description of the group's beliefs.
-From talking to Welling and seeing frequent posts on its closed group, it is clear the III% legitimately think an Islamic invasion of Canada is on the horizon, and that is what it's training for—the term he used to describe refugees and immigration was "a planned, tactical citizen invasion."
+From talking to Welling and seeing frequent posts on their closed group, it is clear the III% legitimately think an Islamic invasion of Canada is on the horizon, and that is what they're training for—the term he used to describe refugees and immigration was "a planned, tactical citizen invasion."

 "We dislike Islam and the Muslims," he later added for extra measure.

-The anti-islam sentiment is the beating heart of III% Alberta.
+Anti-Islam sentiment is the beating heart of III% Alberta.
 This worldview unites the group online and is/has been assuredly the driving force of recruitment.
 In the closed group, posts have been made about wiping all the Muslims off the earth, and there is frequent use of dehumanizing terms like "goat fucker" to describe the religious group.
-Wellings once posted that all Muslims are guilty by association and "fuck the moderate Muslims."
-Another post by a member, referring to a debunked story about Syrian youths in a high school, indicated that they should round up Syrian children "like animals."
+Welling once posted that all Muslims are guilty by association and "fuck the moderate Muslims."
+Another post by a member, referring to a debunked story about Syrian youths in a Red Deer high school, indicated that they should round up Syrian children "like animals."

-With each terror attack over the past two years—from the Brussels bombing, the Nice attack, the Berlin truck attack, to Westminster—the group gets more extreme with both its rhetoric and its training.
+With each terror attack over the past two years—from the Brussels bombing, to the Nice attack, the Berlin truck attack, to Westminster—the group gets more extreme with both their rhetoric and their training.
 The anti-Islam rhetoric seemingly hit a high water mark recently following the suicide attack at a Manchester Ariana Grande concert, which killed 22 people, including children and teenagers.
-Following the bombing, Welling declared war.
+Following the bombing Welling declared war.

 "We are at war folks, we have been at war, and we are in the middle of the fight of our lives."

 The following day—according to a Google calendar used by the group that VICE gained access to—a portion of his group started "smoke and flash bomb production."
-The group had also purchased a number of "stun canes" that deliver over a million volts—canes VICE saw in person during its Calgary showing.
+The group had also purchased a number of "stun canes" that deliver over a million volts—canes VICE saw in person during their Calgary showing.
 VICE did not see any homemade flash bombs at the event.
-On May 27, Welling organized a meeting for his soldiers to discuss "battle strategy," war tactics and how to "start [its] front push back"—VICE was unable to confirm if this meeting occurred, where it was held, and what was said.
+On May 27, Welling organized a meeting for his soldiers to discuss "battle strategy," war tactics and how to "start [their] front push back"—VICE was unable to confirm if this meeting occurred and, if it was held, what was said.

-This extreme rhetoric and activity is one of the biggest dangers the III%ers pose, according to several experts.
+This extreme rhetoric and activity is one of the biggest dangers the III%ers pose, according to several experts I spoke with for this story.
 A lone wolf attack inspired by the III%ers aggressive narrative, but "who thinks the group is not moving fast enough" is a genuine threat, said Dr. Barbara Perry.

 "There is always the potential for an individual or a small cell to take that logic to its extreme conclusion and rather than waiting for the battle, to take the battle to the mosques in this case and engaging in offensive rather than defensive violence," said Perry.
 "I think that there is a really strong probability that someone will go off the rails."